 Sports Stars Who Are Currently Behind Bars

-Usually, when a professional athlete walks away from sports, it either has to do with that person not being able to dominate any longer, like Michael Jordan, or leaving after suffering a tragic injury like Bo Jackson, who retired from pro football after getting hit in a 1990 playoff game.
-Or maybe the sports star just doesn't get enjoyment out of the game anymore, like former Indianapolis Colts quarterback Andrew Luck admitted when he retired at 29 years old.
+Usually, when a professional athlete walks away from sports, they either retire because that person can't dominate any longer, like Michael Jordan, or they leave after suffering a tragic injury like Bo Jackson, who retired from pro football after getting hit in a 1990 playoff game.
+Or maybe they just doesn't get enjoyment out of the game anymore, like former Indianapolis Colts quarterback Andrew Luck admitted when he retired at 29 years old.

 Former sports star Eric Naposki was involved in a love triangle